DSC-Capstone/2024-25/syllabus.md

 ## Overview

 Welcome to the capstone program!
-The capstone program is a **two-quarter sequence** (Fall 2024 and Winter 2025) in which you will be mentored by a faculty or industry expert in their domain of expertise.
+The capstone program is a **two-quarter sequence** (Fall 2024 and Winter 2025) in which you will be mentored by a faculty or industry expert(s) in their domain of expertise.
 By the end of Quarter 2, you will design and execute a project from that domain in teams of 2-4.
 You can see the projects from last year [here](https://dsc-capstone.github.io/showcase-24/), and from all prior years [here](../archive).

 At a high level, here's how the capstone program is organized:
-- In Quarter 1 (DSC 180A), you gain background information in your mentor's domain by working on a guided project (e.g. a paper replication).
+- In Quarter 1 (DSC 180A), you will gain background information in your chosen domain by working on a guided project (e.g. a paper replication) under the supervision of your mentor.
 By the end of Quarter 1, not only will you have you completed a guided project (your "Quarter 1 Project"), but you will write a proposal for a more independent project (known as the "Quarter 2 Project", or the capstone project).
-- In Quarter 2 (DSC 180B), you execute the Quarter 2 Project you proposed at the end of Quarter 1.
+- In Quarter 2 (DSC 180B), you execute the Quarter 2 Project you proposed earlier in Quarter 1.

-Throughout Quarter 1, there is a "methodology" component that supplements your knowledge of your domain with best practices in software engineering, project management, and effective communication.
+Throughout Quarter 1, there is also a "methodology" component that supplements your knowledge of your domain with best practices in software engineering, project management, and effective communication.

 ---